 Just recently, we completed a pilot study comparing usual care to usual care plus chiropractic treatment for 60 episodic migraine patients.
 The results were impressive and have been submitted for publication in a Neurology Journal.
 Now, we need to study it further with a multi-site investigation, using different chiropractors and different chiropractic treatment “dosages”.
 We are submitting a grant request for it at this time.

 Thank you so much, Dr. Kowalski for sharing your knowledge with us!
-My experience with chiropractic care for migraine headaches showed that it can become an effective tool in the Treatment Pie.
+My experience with having a chiropractor for migraine care for shows that it can become an effective tool in the Treatment Pie.
 Hopefully this interview gave you enough information to seek out this option and find out if it can work for you.
 My advice is find a reputable chiropractor who is knowledgeable in migraine management!
 Feel free to reach out to me with questions here, in our Facebook group, or on Instagram!

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.